The Top 9 Benefits of Social Media for Business

 2. Inexpensive Research.
 Think of the money you have spent in the past on market research, and you’ll be happy to know that Social Media offers the same tool at a fraction of the price.
-You can use your Social Media profiles to gauge the response and interest of your target market then develop your plan accordingly.
+You can use your Social Media profiles to gauge the response and interest of your target market and then develop your plan accordingly.

 - Tip: Facebook ads and promotions are an inexpensive and highly traceable method for market research.

 3. Enhanced Customer Service.
 Any business owner knows that customer service is integral to a successful business.
 Use your Social Media pages and profiles as an interactive customer service extension to your business.

 - Tip: Twitter Direct Messages and company blog sites are great mediums for customer service.

 4. Listen and Learn – part 1.
-With traditional marketing like print ads or marketing, success can only be gauged by call-ins or email based on the type of response requested in the content.
-The online aspect of Social Media allows for real-time tracking for retweets, click-thrus from content, and daily updates via brand tracking using Google Alerts.
+With traditional marketing like print ads or marketing, success can only be gauged by call-ins or emails based on the type of response requested in the content.
+The online aspect of Social Media allows for real-time tracking of retweets, click-thrus from content, and daily updates via brand tracking using Google Alerts.

 - Tip: use bit.ly links in your posts for real-time metrics on the click-thru tracking of all your posted content.